helloimabid/terminal/readme.md

 ## Usage

-- Can be use for prank people
+- Can be used for prank people